kutschke/DictTest/README.md

 We would like the rootcling build to create rootmap files with the header lines in the style written by the genreflex build.

-For historical reasons building dictionaries using rootcling is done using a cmake based build system while building dictionaries using genreflex is done using an scons based build system.
-The source code is in a GitHub repository; it contains the files to control both the cmake builds and the scons builds; each build systems ignore the control files for the other build system.
+For historical reasons, building dictionaries using rootcling is done using a cmake based build system while building dictionaries using genreflex is done using an scons based build system.
+The source code is in a GitHub repository; it contains the files to control both the cmake builds and the scons builds; each build system ignores the control files for the other build system.

 ## Using rootcling via cmake